3 Weeks in Chile: The Ultimate Travel Itinerary

 • Locations: Valle de la Muerte, Pukará de Quitor, Devil’s Throat

-We stayed for 3 nights in Puerto Varas, and honestly, I think that’s not enough to enjoy all the region has to offer.
-Otherwise you would need at least a month to explore Chile properly, and nobody has that kind of time!
+I stayed for 3 nights in Puerto Varas, and honestly, I don’t think that’s enough to enjoy all the region has to offer.
+Unfortunately, you would need at least a 1-month Chile itinerary to explore it all properly, and nobody has that kind of time!

 Upon arrival, I think the best thing is to get settled in your hotel and head out to one of the many great restaurants for Pil Pil—a delicious Chilean meal.
 Take some time to relax and recharge your batteries